 The Broken Column by Frida Kahlo is not her best-known painting, but it is one of the most thought-provoking.
 Due to a road accident Frida Kahlo had when she was young, she suffered pain her entire life.

-Frida Kahlos’ art focused on her pain and suffering, and this painting with the metal corset symbolizes her pain and the physical and social restrictions she had in her life and living.
+Frida Kahlos’ art focuses on her pain and suffering, and this painting with the metal corset symbolizes her pain and the physical and social restrictions she had in her life and living.
 She painted herself alone on a cracked and barren landscape also shows her feeling of being emotionally isolated.

 You can discover more about Frida Kahlo by reading Who Was the Mexican Artist Frida Kahlo (1907-1954)? by clicking here.